CryptoProcessing/cryptoprocessing.rb/README.md

     $ bundle

-Or install it yourself as:
+Or install it manually as:

     $ gem install cryptoprocessing